Bankia: Customer care

 In January 2022, Carlos San Juan de Laorden, a retired urologist from Valencia with Parkinson's disease started an online petition for more human customer care at bank branches.
 At a malfunctioning ATM a sign informed customers that they could only be seen with appointments, but no appointments could be made by phone.
 He gathered more than 600,000 signatures in 2 months, asking banks and other institutions to serve all citizens, and not discriminate the oldest and most vulnerable members.
 In Spain, the number of bank branches had shrunk to about 20,000 in 10 years since the bailout of 2012, and with the coronavirus pandemic another 3,000 branches closed in less than 2 years with the push for online banking.

 Organisation

 The bank has its registered office and address of the subsidiaries in Valencia, while its operational headquarters are in Madrid.
 It also has a representation office in Shanghai.

 The bank is organised into six business areas: Retail Banking, Business Banking, Private Banking, Asset Management and Bancassurance, Capital Markets and Investees.

-Bankia is listed on the Bolsa de Madrid and was a constituent of the IBEX 35.
+Bankia was listed on the Bolsa de Madrid and was a constituent of the IBEX 35.